-Where pharmacies do not take up the offer to provide these services within the first year following publication of this PNA, the Health Board will explore the reasons for this and may review the need for additional pharmaceutical services in this area.
+The Health Board will review uptake of current enhanced services fully in April 2022.
+Where pharmacies do not take up the offer to provide the identified enhanced services following this review by September 30th 2022, the Health Board will explore the reasons for this and will review the need for additional pharmaceutical services in a particular area.

-Based on the information available at the time of developing this PNA, there is reasonable to good access to enhanced services.
-A number of locations have been identified where the provision of certain enhanced services could be increased.
+Based on the information available at the time of developing this PNA, access to enhanced services is generally good with no gaps in the current service provision.
+A number of locations have been identified where the provision of certain enhanced services could be improved further, work will continue with existing pharmacy contactors to promote further uptake of those enhanced services.